Bob Hope

-Lester Townes "Bob" Hope (May 29, 1903 – July 27, 2003) was an American comedian, actor, entertainer and producer with a career that spanned nearly 80 years and achievements in vaudeville, network radio, television, and USO Tours.
+Lester Townes "Bob" Hope (May 29, 1903 – July 27, 2003) was a British-born American comedian, actor, musician, entertainer and producer with a career that spanned nearly 80 years and achievements in vaudeville, network radio, television, and USO Tours.
 He appeared in more than 70 short and feature films, starring in 54, including a series of seven Road to ... musical comedy films with Bing Crosby as his partner.
+He reached his 100th birthday 59 days before he died in 2003.

 Hope hosted the Academy Awards ceremony a record 19 times.
 He also appeared in many stage productions and television roles and wrote 14 books.
 The song "Thanks for the Memory" was his signature tune.
 He was praised for his comedic timing, specializing in one-liners and rapid-fire delivery of jokes that were often self-deprecating.
 Between 1941 and 1991, he made 57 tours for the United Service Organizations (USO), entertaining military personnel around the world.
 In 1997, Congress passed a bill that made him an honorary veteran of the Armed Forces.

 Hope was born in the Eltham district of southeast London.
 He arrived in the United States with his family at the age of four, and grew up near Cleveland, Ohio.
-He became a boxer in the 1910s but moved into show business in the early 1920s, initially as a comedian and dancer on the vaudeville circuit before acting on Broadway.
-He began appearing on radio and in films starting in 1934.
-Hope retired from public life in 1999 and died in 2003, at 100.
+He became a boxer in the late 1910s, but moved into show business in the early 1920s, initially as a comedian and dancer on the vaudeville circuit before acting on Broadway.
+He began appearing on radio and in films in his 30s, starting in 1934.